cbiffle/swddude/README.md

 What Can It Do?
 ---------------

-Out of the box, `swddude` can flash code onto the NXP LPC11xx series.
-It almost supports the larger Cortex-M3 parts as well, like the LPC13xx -- stay tuned!
+Out of the box, `swddude` can flash code onto the following chips:

+ * NXP LPC11xx series (Cortex-M0 based).
+ * NXP LPC13xx series (Cortex-M3 based).

+It may also work with other NXP Cortex parts that have similar memory maps and IAP invocation methods, such as the LPC17xx series.

+It was designed very specifically for this purpose, and extending it to other varieties of chips will require refactoring.
+I'm likely to do this soon, because I'd like to add support for (at least) the STM32 and LPC18xx.

 How Do I Use It?
 ----------------

-You'll need an FTDI FT232H breakout board -- and, of course, a microcontroller with a SWD interface.
-For now, it's best to use an LPC11xx series.
+You'll need an FTDI FT232H breakout board -- and, of course, a supported microcontroller with a SWD interface.

 Wire up your micro using the configuration described in `swd_mpsse.h`.